mahedi-kaysar/architectural-katas/README.md

 * _Data Model_ - having the topology defined we analysed the current data model in order to split the existing tables into aggregates into the target model.
 * _Migration Strategy_ - we finally suggest a possible approach for the migration from the current system to the new system.

-During all steps we made usage of ADR to support our decisions.
+During all steps we made usage of ADRs to support our decisions.
 Diagrams and text will contain references to the ADRs, when relevant.
+Moreover, the list of all the ADRs can be found [here](adrs).

 ## Architecture Characteristics